AashishKumarSingh1/AashishKumarSingh1/README.md

 2)npm init
 3)Install all the node modules as listed in the dictionary 4)In the server.js file change the database connection configuration.
+5)In the MySql Workbench write a command :

+CREATE TABLE community(
+id INT PRIMARY KEY AUTO_INCREMENT, issue VARCHAR(1000) NOT NULL, time TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP, date DATETIME DEFAULT CURRENT_TIMESTAMP, upvote INT DEFAULT 0, downvote INT DEFAULT 0);

-5)Now in the terminal write node server.js
+6)Now in the terminal write node server.js
-6)Now you can see our website at http://127.0.0.1:3000 7)That's it!
+7)Now you can see our website at http://127.0.0.1:3000

 Libraries and dependancies:
 mysql,express,nodemailer,body-parser,cookie-parser,path